Armand Duplantis

-Duplantis has cleared six metres or higher in competition more times than any athlete in history, including setting 14 world records.
-After Renaud Lavillenie cleared 6.16 m (20 ft 2½ in) in 2014, Duplantis has single-handedly raised the bar from 6.17 m in 2020 to his current world record of 6.30 m in 2025.
-As of October 2025, he has has cleared six metres or higher for a continuous span of 8 seasons in a total of 79 competitions dating back to 2018 when he cleared 6.05m at the 2018 European Athletics Championships in Berlin.
+Duplantis has cleared six metres or higher in competition more times than any athlete in history, including setting 15 world records.
+After Renaud Lavillenie cleared 6.16 m (20 ft 2½ in) in 2014, Duplantis has single-handedly raised the bar from 6.17 m in 2020 to his current world record of 6.31 m in 2026.
+As of September 2026, he has cleared six metres or higher for a continuous span of 9 seasons in a total of 91 competitions dating back to 2018 when he cleared 6.05 m at the 2018 European Athletics Championships in Berlin.

-Duplantis is one of only three men to vault and above, the others being Lavillenie and Sergey Bubka.
-As of September 2025, he accounts for 34 of the 46 competitions where an athlete has cleared at least that height: 24 times at outdoor venues and 10 times at indoor venues.
+Duplantis is one of only four men to vault and above, the others being Emmanouil Karalis, Lavillenie and Sergey Bubka.
+As of September 2026, he accounts for 42 of the 56 competitions where the winning athlete has cleared at least that height: 30 times at outdoor venues and 12 times at indoor venues.
 Duplantis is widely regarded as the greatest pole vaulter of all time.